seandenigris/XML-Parser/repository/XML-Parser.package/XMLDecodingReadStreamAdapter.class/README.md

-This stream adapter decodes stream contents using a stream decoder.
+A read stream adapter that decodes stream contents using a stream decoder.